 The spacious venue consisted of traditional architecture and decor, with exquisite attention to detail.
 When I was served the coffee with clarified butter, the waiter brought it heated in a small earthenware long-necked pot.
 She poured it in a fine stream high above the tiny sine (china cup).
 Soramba Cultural Restaurant is a premier Amhara cultural establishment.

 Addis Ababa Citizens Beaten, Gassed and 2 Killed

 While attempting to gather at Menelik Square to celebrate the 127th anniversary of the victory of the Battle of Adwa, ordinary locals encountered government security forces and police with batons and tear gas.
 News accounts tell of the government shooting of a worshipper at Giyorgis Monastery.
-It also cause 1 death at a square.
+It also caused 1 death at a square.
 Had either victim been celebrating at Soramba Cultural Restaurant in 2021 with me?

 Why such rough treatment?
 The prime minister is accountable.
 The Giyorgis Monastery tabo (Ark of the Covenant) is the same that went to Adwa in 1896.
 Thus the attack on the monastery, its compound full of worshippers.
 In this news report, hear a girl child cry, ‘Why?
 What have we done?’